LAX turns into safe haven for some homeless during COVID-19 crisis

 According to LAX police, over the last three months they counted on average 121 homeless people at LAX.
 This month, that number went down to 94.

-An airport police spokesman credits the police "Crime Intervention Team" working 24/7 to help people experiencing homelessness or mental illness to get assessed and to guide them to the proper services.
+An airport police spokesman credits the police Crisis Intervention Team working 24/7 to help people experiencing homelessness or mental illness to get assessed and to guide them to the proper services.

 So far, Lawson says he has not encountered the intervention team, but he was warned about the airport closure hours.
 He says he left when he was asked to.